Stuck in a Rut: Adding Variety to your Cooking, Exercise Habits and Life

 - Tidy up your house.
 You won't believe what a good session of organizing and donating old stuff will do to your "get out of this rut" efforts.
 Clean your house, open the shades and your windows and enjoy the peace.

 - Change your furniture around.
 This always did wonders for me as a kid.
-It will give you that jolt of new information when you walk into the room and will immediately give you a boost of energy and mood.
+It will give you that jolt of new information when you walk into the room and will immediately give you a boost of energy and in your mood.

 - Spend time in nature.
 Go for a hike, a walk in the woods, or just go on a picnic under clear skies and feel the grass beneath your feet (take your shoes off!).
 This is a big one for me, and I always feel like they've injected me with life when I return.